Brian Goss: The Warm Jets 1987-1989

 Goss formed his first successful band with his brothers Robert (Bass) and Tommy (Drums) and lifelong friend, Michael Billera (vocals) in 1987.
 While the band remained in Palenville for their first year, in 1988 they moved to New York City.

 Upon moving to New York, they took up residence in the abandoned Talking Heads loft in Long Island City.
 They found themselves at the heart of the burgeoning industrial noise scene and they signed with Bob Mould’s (Hüsker Dü), label SOL records.
 In 1988 they released their first single, Wacked.

-With New York experiencing the final throws of its famous punk movement, the band cut their teeth on the Lower East Side, at clubs like the Pyramid Club, CBGB, Downtown Beirut and The Lismar Lounge.
+With New York experiencing the final throws of its punk movement, the band cut their teeth on the Lower East Side, at clubs like the Pyramid Club, CBGB, Downtown Beirut and The Lismar Lounge.

 While the Warm Jets only lasted for two years, their short existence in New York had put them on the map, evidenced by the fact that during this time they played on the same bill as bands like The Ramones, Pussy Galore, Circle X, Live Skull and also with Jane’s Addiction on their 1989 Nothing’s Shocking tour.

 The band split up in 1989 when Tom Goss left to play with Jack Bruce (Cream).